Moroccans in the Netherlands

-Moroccans in the Netherlands (Marokkanen in Nederland; المغاربة في هولندا, Tamazight: Imaghrabiyen di Hollanda), also Moroccan Dutch (Marokkaanse Nederlanders) or Dutch Moroccans (Nederlandse Marokkanen), are citizens or residents of the Netherlands of Moroccan origin.
-They consist of immigrants from Morocco and their descendants, and form the second largest ethnic group in the Netherlands.
+Moroccans in the Netherlands (Marokkanen in Nederland; المغاربة في هولندا; Imaghrabiyen di Hollanda), also Moroccan Dutch (Marokkaanse Nederlanders) or Dutch Moroccans (Nederlandse Marokkanen), are a subgroup of the Moroccan diaspora residing in the Netherlands.
+They consist of immigrants from Morocco and their descendants, and form the second largest foreign ethnic group in the Netherlands after Turks.

 Migration history

 Moroccans were not much represented in the first major postwar wave of migration to the Netherlands from the mid-1940s to the mid-1960s, which consisted mostly of people from the Netherlands' former colonies.
 However, they began to migrate in larger numbers during the second wave; between 1965 and 1973, one hundred thousand Turks and Moroccans came to the Netherlands, and an additional 170,000 from 1974 to 1986.
 Earlier arrivals consisted of "guest workers", whose recruitment and admission was governed by a bilateral treaty signed in 1969.
 From the 1970s, the number arriving under family reunification schemes became more significant.
 Around half originated from the mountainous Rif region.

 According to The Netherlands Institute for Social Research annual report, marriages in 2001 between Moroccan immigrants and native Dutch were rare, accounting for only 5% of marriages.
 A 90% share of the marriages were to the same ethnic group and 2/3 of the spouse was a "marriage migrant" from the country of origin.
 Since stricter legislation was adopted in 2004, marriage immigration has decreased considerably.